'This was truly a unique experience and I met so many other individuals who encouraged me to pursue my dreams and set my goals high.'

 What the Health Careers Institute at Dartmouth Offers

 Outstanding faculty.
-The faculty at the Health Careers Institute includes health care professionals from the Dartmouth community, as well as colleagues from other educational and health institutions.
+The faculty at the Health Careers Institute includes health care professionals from the Dartmouth community, as well as colleagues from other educational and health institutions around the country.

 Exploration.
 Students are provided the opportunity to ask questions and learn from professionals in various fields of health care.
-The areas range from health policy, direct health care (medicine, nursing, therapist, etc), to areas of health information technology and the health care of the future.
+The areas range from public health, health policy, and direct health care (medicine, nursing, therapy, etc.), to areas of health information technology, and questions about what health care will look like in the future.

 Learning activities.
-Classroom instruction, hands-on experiences at Dartmouth-Hitchcock Medical Center, work with simulated patients, participate in team-based projects, and spend time with health professionals and students.
+Classroom instruction, team-based academic projects, hands-on experiences at Dartmouth-Hitchcock Medical Center and other medical settings, work with simulated patients, and dialogue with current health professionals and health profession students are all part of the experience.